shipperzhang/ArchivedRepo/README.md

     python uroboros.py bzip

-The disassembled output can be found at current dicrectory, named **final.s**.
+The disassembled output can be found at current directory, named **final.s**.
 Uroboros will also assemble it back into an executable, **a.out**.